Custom Playbooks Workflow¶

 Blue-Tap supports two playbook formats: YAML (structured, with metadata) and plain text (quick and simple).

-YAML Playbook Schema¶
+YAML Schema¶

 name: Targeted IVI Assessment